ipld/ipld-in-memory/README.md

 // options object to be passed to the IPLD constructor -
 // this module sets the 'blockService' property in the options object
-// so any passed value will be ignored const ipldOpts = {}
+// so any passed value for that key will be ignored const ipldOpts = {}

 const ipld = await inMemory(IPLD, ipldOpts)